newfies-dialer/newfies-dialer/docs/source/user-guide-doc/how_to_use_it.rst

 ---------------

 To create a campaign, click on ``Add campaign``, add details for the campaign.
-Importantly add campaign's stating and ending dates with timing & week-day exception.
+Importantly; add campaign's starting and ending dates with timing & week-day exception.
 Also select gateway through which call will be routed & phonebook(s) which is linked with contacts.